FbN/yado-js/README.md

 ### to

-Shurtcut to set a value into the scope.
+Shortcut to set a value into the scope.

 ```js
 // see up for ArrayDo init